 Whiskey Stones: An Alternative to Ice

 Do you want the chill without the dilution?
-There is a solution for that beyond chilling your glass and they are known as whiskey stones.
+Beyond chilling your glass, there is a solution for that.
+They are known as whiskey stones.

-Made of a material like stainless steel or soapstone, these tiny cubes get ice cold in the freezer and be added to any drink for an instant chill.
+Made of materials like stainless steel or soapstone, these tiny cubes get ice cold in the freezer and can be added to any drink for an instant chill.
 They're quite nice and convenient for the casual nightcap.
 You just have to remember to rinse them off after each use and refreeze them.

 Beyond Whiskey "On the Rocks"